seansoreilly/newsletter-generator/instructions.md

 ### OpenRouter API

 - Two main functions:
-  1. Generate article summaries and relevance explanations
+  1. Generate article summaries, relevance explanations and relevance scores.
+The AI model used for this must have access to the internet.
   2. Create the complete HTML email template

 ### SendGrid API